Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 - Ensure your code adheres to the project's style and contribution guidelines.
 - Submit a Pull Request with a detailed description of your changes.

-## Rewards
-- Successful PR merges will be eligible for exciting prizes!

 ## Support
-For any queries or issues, please open an issue in the repository.
+For any queries or issues, please open an issue in the repository or DM me on Linkdln

 ## This is how the complete Multi-Cluster will be setup in 15 Mins using eksctl utility tool